fundacionjala/enforce-gradle-plugin/_docs/update.md

 Scenario:

-In this case Class1.cls was changed and Class2.cls was deleted, Trigger1.trigger was added and Object1__c.object was changed. and I just want to deploy classes and triggers updated and not the others files changed.
+In this case Class1.cls was changed and Class2.cls was deleted, Trigger1.trigger was added and Object1__c.object was changed.
+I just want to deploy the classes   and triggers that were updated and not the other files that were changed.

-To cover this scenario you should write the next command:
+To cover this scenario, you should write the following command:

 	$ gradle update -Pfolders=classes,triggers